rmsander/spatial_LDA/README.md

 ### Running our Pipeline
 Running our pipeline can be accomplished using the methods defined in `lda.py`.
 This script contains flexible code for running the full pipeline (SIFT, CNN features, K-Means, and LDA), or LDA on pre-clustered features.

-Other Python files, namely `utils.py`, `feature_extraction.py`, `dataset.py`, `eval_k_means_call.py`, and `validation.py` can also be of use for similar or downstream applications of this framework.
+Other Python files, namely `utils.py`, `feature_extraction.py` (extracts SIFT features/can apply K-Means Clustering), `dataset.py` (creates a smooth and flexible Python pipeline), `eval_k_means_call.py` (evaluates our framework using L2 norms on K-Means Clusters and Symmetric KL Divergence on LDA topics), and `validation.py` can also be of use for similar or downstream applications of this unsupervised image clustering framework.

 ### Baselines
-Another major component of this research was the use of baselines, namely **Principal Component Analysis (PCA)** and **Variational Autoencoders (VAEs)**.
-These can be integrated into similar/downstream applications of this framework through `pca.py`, `vae.py`, and `dataset.py`, respectively.
+Another major component of this research project was the use of baselines, namely **Principal Component Analysis (PCA)** and **Variational Autoencoders (VAEs)**.
+These can be integrated into similar/downstream applications of this framework through `pca.py`, `vae.py`, and `dataset.py`.

-**Note:** All information following this is not relevant for the operational use of this repository, and simply details the background and motivation for this project.
-For more information on our project, please see our final paper under [final_paper.pdf](https://github.com/rmsander/spatial_LDA/blob/master/final_paper.pdf).
+**Note:** All information following this is not relevant for the operational use of this repository, and only details the background and motivation for this project.
+For more technical/theoretical information on our project, please see our final paper under [final_paper.pdf](https://github.com/rmsander/spatial_LDA/blob/master/final_paper.pdf).

 ## Background and Motivation